Lake Shore Boulevard: Etobicoke section

 From the western city limit, Lake Shore Boulevard (designated Lake Shore Boulevard West), originally part of Lakeshore Road, is a four-lane arterial road through the neighbourhoods of Long Branch, New Toronto and Mimico.
-This section is lined with commercial and retail uses.
+This section is lined with commercial and retail uses and served by streetcars.
 The area furthest to the west was more industrial in character, which continues to be converted to other uses.
 As the street gets nearer to Humber Bay, the Mimico area becomes almost entirely residential and somewhat older as it was one of the first areas of cottage development for city dwellers.
 East of Park Lawn Road, the street is lined to the south with recently built condominium towers on the former stretch of motels known as "The Motel Strip".
 No motels now remain from the period when travelers would stay at motels here, which was then just outside the Toronto city limits.

+Gardiner Expressway interchange section

+East of Brookers Lane, the route geometry of Lake Shore becomes complicated due to the interchange with the parallel Gardiner Expressway; which runs tight up against it to the north near the Humber River crossing: The westbound lanes cross the Gardiner (running along the north side of it) and are intertwined with the ramp from the westbound expressway which meets the street opposite Brookers Lane after crossing back to the south side; although Lake Shore still has an overlapping two-way section east of this point entirely south of the Gardiner.
+The streetcar line runs along this segment for a short distance before leaving the street to enter Humber Loop via a short tunnel under the expressway.
+Lake Shore then briefly downgrades to a two-lane local street and then becomes one lane (and one way) eastbound as it merges with the eastbound offramp from the expressway (which provides the large majority of the traffic along Lake Shore east of this point). on the Humber River bridge.

+The splitting of Lake Shore was done at the time of the expressway's construction, as new bridges were built to connect to the terminus of the Queen Elizabeth Way highway.
+The highway to the west has become part of the Gardiner, and the Lucky Lion monument which designated its starting point was relocated nearby to the south of the Lake Shore Boulevard, just east of the Humber.